-However. lower educational those with attainment exposed are more to unemployment risk than those with higher degrees (Fig. 2.7).
-Between 2003 and 2009, the unemployment rate among those with less than lower secondary education, increased from 15,8 to 27,8 (peak in 2006).
+However, with lower educational those attainment are more exposed the to unemployment risk than those with higher degrees (Fig. 2.7).
+Between 2003 and 2009, the unemployment rate among those with less than lower secondary education, increased from 15,8 to 27.8 (peak in 2006).
 Only 3% of those with tertiary education are unemployed.